arlejeun/Multicloud-CX-Harbor-Tour/content/030-Users configuration/_index.md

 You can update your unit users passwords by following these steps:

-Open [EngageCloud / Environment] and click on the edit button of your personal unit:
+1. Open [EngageCloud / Environment] and click on the edit button of your personal unit:

-Enter the new passords for your admin and supervisor/agents accounts
+2. Enter the new passords for your admin and supervisor/agents accounts

-Click on [Update] button
+3. Click on [Update] button

-Note that password cannot be less than 8 characters and must contain three of the following items: upper case letter, lower case letter, a number.
+> Password cannot be less than 8 characters and must contain three of the following items: upper case letter, lower case letter, a number.